rust-lang/rustc-perf/site/README.md

   seconds to 1; this is on the production database and smaller data sets are likely to load considerably faster.

+For more information about working with the frontend, see [this README](frontend/README.md).

 ## Launching

 If you've collected data locally, you will likely want to point the site at a